 Clean the Hose and Attachments

 If your vacuum has a suction hose, it will trap dust inside.
-If you can detach the hose, submerge it in hot, soapy water for 10 or 15 minutes.
+Clean a vacuum hose by detaching it if you can.
+Then submerge it in hot, soapy water for 10 or 15 minutes.
 Rinse well with hot water and hang to "drip dry".

 Inspect and clean attachments like the upholstery or dusting brush, crevice tool, turbo brush, and extension wand for clogs, tangled hairs, and dust.